micheles/micheles.github.io/_posts/2017-05-02-hazard-outputs.md

 a web frontend to the engine (the WebUI) any user clicking on the link to download the hazard curves will start a full export taking hours/days and producing hundreds of gigabytes of data.
-The export may even kill the server and the result will be to big to download anyway.
+The export may even kill the server and the result will be too big to download anyway.

 The solution
 ----------------